Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

 - The harmony as been decided already, it is a "I, IV, V, I, I, IV, V, I" progression.
 Each harmony lasts for one minim, so there are two harmonies per bar.
 (This is actually "I, IV, V, I" twice in a row, which you might have already spotted)

-- These harmonies tell use which pitches we can pick from and when.
+- These harmonies tell us which pitches we can pick from and when.
 So when we fill in the notes (in minims) the first minim needs to be one of the notes from the I chord, the 2nd minim needs to be one of the notes in the IV chord, the 3rd from the V chord, the 4th from the I chord, and so on...

 - (choosing harmonies is one of the main ways of making music sound fun and different!
-So as they have been chosen already in this exercise, all the different ways of completing the exercise should still sound similar, you could string a couple of them together and see what that sounds like.)
+So as they have been chosen already in this exercise, all the different ways of completing the exercise should still sound similar.
+You could string a couple of them together to make a longer piece and see what that sounds like.)

-##### Info on chord tones in G major
+### Info on chord tones in G major

 These are the chords used in this exercise, and the notes that are in them.